-These vehicles represent a substantial exposure for loss particularly from theft, fire and collision.
-The physical damage coverage is not automatically provided, unless requested by the department owning the cart.
-The department bears the cost of repairs or replacement of a damaged cart when coverage has not been requested.
+These utility vehicles represent a substantial exposure for loss, particularly from theft, fire and collision.
+Physical damage coverage is not automatically provided, unless requested by the department owning the vehicle.
+The department bears the cost of repairs or replacement of a damaged utility vehicle when coverage has not been requested.

-Insured carts are subject to a $5,000 deductible.
-Please contact the BCN Risk Management Office at 784-4394, to verify coverage, or make a change if needed.
+Insured utility vehicles are subject to a $5,000 deductible.
+Please contact the BCN Risk Management Office at (775) 784-4394 to verify coverage, or make a change if needed.